Appraisal Subcommittee, Federal Financial Institutions Examination Council.

 Type of Request: Emergency reinstatement.

 Description of Need: The information sets out detailed procedures governing temporary waiver proceedings under § 1119(b) of the Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (12 U.S.C.
 3348(b)).

 Automated Data Collection: None.

-Description of Respondents: State, local or tribal government; individuals or households, business or other for-profit institutions; not-for-profit institutions; farms; and Federal government.
+Description of Respondents: State, local or tribal government; individuals or households; and business and other for-profit institutions.

-Estimated Average Burden Hours Per Response: .5 hours.
+Estimated Average Burden Hours Per Response: 10 hours for each proceeding.

 By the Appraisal Subcommittee of the Federal Financial Institutions Examination Council.

 [FR Doc.
 04-7668 Filed 4-5-04; 8:45 am]